 The first hurdle was to actually get access to the Windows Desktop.

 In this case when the machine booted to Windows the Desktop Security 2010 program would essentially take over the machine.
-I → Continue reading “How To Remove Desktop Security 2010”
+I had no access to the Desktop or any othe Windows GUI.

 Setting Up SSH Keys to Connect from Windows to a Linux Server with Putty